nf-core/rnafusion/README.md

 ### `--fc_extra_options`

 Invoking this flag allows for extra options to be sent directly to Fusion Catcher.
-This is implemented since Fusion Catcher has too many potential options too be having their own flag in this pipeline.

 ---